-- If you no longer have a valid Server Management Add-on licence, but have a valid Tableau Server licence, you can migrate the External File Store to local File Store, to get your server up and running again.
-For more information on how to migrate from external repository to local repository, see Reconfigure File Store.
+- If you no longer have a valid Advanced Management license, but have a valid Tableau Server license, you can migrate the External File Store to local File Store, to get your server up and running again.
+For more information on how to migrate from external repository to local repository, see Reconfigure File Store .

 Supported Migration Scenarios